- What are Listing Agents?

 Staging the House

 There are several ways to stage a home.
-You can remove clutter and use your own items to organize and space in an inviting way for people walking through, or you can bring in a staging company to fill a space and show a buyer how a home can look with the right décor.
+You can remove clutter and use your own items to organize an inviting way for people walking through.
+Or you can bring in a staging company to fill a space and show a buyer how a home can look with the right décor.

-Marketing Your House
+Marketing Your House with a Listing Agent

 Your real estate agent should do all they can to get the word out and attract buyers.
 They should have a target of how many potential buyers they will contact per week to try to sell your house.

 Listing Agent will Keep the Sellers in the Loop

 Buyers who come through the house can have some of the best feedback for improving your chances to sell, and a good agent will make sure they solicit that information and let you know what potential buyers did or didn’t like about your house.